Newborn Baby Weight Gain – How Much Is Normal?

 - Factors Contributing to Newborn’s Weight

-- Normal Weight Loss for New Born In The Initial Days after Birth
+- Normal Weight Loss for a Newborn in the Initial Days After Birth

-- Normal Weight Gain for New Born In The Initial Days after Birth
+- Normal Weight Gain for a Newborn in the Initial Days After Birth

 - Signs Your Newborn Is Getting Enough Feeding

-- What Should You Do if Your Baby Is Not Gaining Enough Weight or Losing Too Much Weight
+- What Should You Do If Your Baby Is Not Gaining Enough Weight or Is Losing Too Much Weight?

 The most common way for one to understand the health of any being is growth.
 When our babies grow, it instils a comfort within us.
-Weight gain (along with height) becomes one of the key indicators of newborn babies’ growth.
-Hence, it becomes important for us, as parents, to closely observe and analyze the weight gain.
+Weight gain (along with height) becomes one of the key indicators of a newborn’s growth.
+Hence, it becomes important for us, as parents, to closely observe and analyse the weight gain.

 Why Does Newborn Baby Weight Gain Matter?

-The weight gain is consequential for an infant to achieve their milestones.
+Weight gain is consequential for an infant to achieve their milestones.
 Globally, paediatricians and health nurses prefer to keep babies under close observation for the first 24 hours.
 This is to determine the weight loss or gain of babies that will be a clear indication of their well-being.
-This will be followed by weekly appointments to check the baby.
-You would be advised by the doctor to bring the child to the hospital for a check-up every week.
+If the baby has low birth weight, parents are advised by the doctors to bring the child to the hospital for a weekly check-up.
 It is to make sure the child has is receiving enough nutrition to gain the right amount of weight.